MarlonWiss2212/vue-directives/Readme.md

 # Monorepo – Vue & Nuxt Directives

-This monorepo contains custom Vue 3 directives and a Nuxt 3 module that integrates them.
+This monorepo contains two related but different packages:

+- **`@marlonwiss/vue-directives`**: A standalone set of Vue 3 custom directives you can use in any Vue application.
+- **`@marlonwiss/nuxt-directives`**: A Nuxt 3 module that automatically installs and configures `@marlonwiss/vue-directives` for you.

 It is managed using [Turborepo](https://turbo.build/repo) for efficient workflows, and [Changesets](https://github.com/changesets/changesets) for versioning and changelog management.

 <details>